bambooforest/IntroDataScience_Spring_2022/1_introduction/README.md

 |:------|:-----|:---------|
 | steven.moran@unine.ch | bambooforest | https://github.com/bambooforest/IntroDataScience/ |

+If you cannot access the schedule in google docs, send me an email.
+I have made it by invitation only so that only course participants have access to it.

 Start to understand what [version control](https://en.wikipedia.org/wiki/Distributed_version_control) is and how to use GitHub.
 Here are some tutorials (but there are many more on the web):

 * https://docs.github.com/en/get-started/quickstart/hello-world